Preparing to Hike Mt. Kilimanjaro: More than Training & Gear

 - Then proceed with sourcing the items (borrow or buy).

-Let me share some more specifics about gear and packing… But do check out this earlier post on what I consider my 7 key items for this hike!
+Let me share some more specifics about gear and packing here (for a more detailed description of the clothing I took, go here)… But do check out this post on what I considered my 7 key items for this hike (written BEFORE the hike) and then the top 14 things I took (written AFTER the hike)!

 Mt.
 Kilimanjaro covers multiple climate zones ranging from forest where one may be trudging through mud to extreme cold and windy terrain towards the top.
 Guess what?
 That means carrying gear to deal with all the climate zones but, most importantly, to deal with the extreme cold and wind which is far more dangerous to a hiker.
 The key to all this is layers.
 Not rocket science, I know.
 I hear the cold towards the top is brutal!